 Transit agencies typically flex funds to the Federal Transit Administration, which requires less coordination with NCDOT.

-3) Metropolitan Transportation Plan (MTP) or local plan compliant

-The project must be identified in the currently adopted MTP or another locally adopted plan that has been adopted by a governing body or board.
+3) Metropolitan Transportation Plan or local plan compliant The project must be identified in the currently adopted MTP or another local plan that has been adopted by a governing body or board.

 4) Eligible Project Phase